-In the wake of the Supreme Court’s ruling eviscerating the constitutional right to abortion in Dobbs v.
-Jackson Women’s Health Organization, it is more critical than ever that health care providers safeguard patients’ right to medical privacy.
-On June 29, 2022, the U.S. Department of Health and Human Services (HHS) released new guidance emphasizing that the Health Insurance Portability and Accountability Act (HIPAA) provides broad protection against disclosures related to abortion and other sexual and reproductive health care.
+Healthcare providers must safeguard patients’ right to medical privacy.
+On June 29, 2022, the U.S. Department of Health and Human Services released new guidance emphasizing that the Health Insurance Portability and Accountability Act (HIPAA) provides broad protection against disclosures related to abortion and other sexual and reproductive healthcare.

 Here’s what you need to know:

-• Most health care providers must follow HIPAA’s “Privacy Rule,” which protects against disclosures of protected health information (PHI).
-PHI includes information related to abortion, miscarriage, stillbirth, or other pregnancy outcomes.
+- Most healthcare providers must follow HIPAA’s “privacy rule,” which protects against disclosures of protected health information (PHI).
+PHI includes information related to abortion, miscarriage, stillbirth, and other pregnancy outcomes.

 - There are limited circumstances in which the privacy rule permits, but does not require healthcare providers to make disclosures without the patient’s consent.

 - The privacy rule permits, but does not require disclosures when such disclosures are expressly required by state law.
 A state abortion ban, alone, does not provide a legal justification for a disclosure of PHI in the absence of an express requirement in law that healthcare providers make such disclosures.

 - The privacy rule permits, but does not require disclosures made in response to a court-ordered warrant, subpoena, or other legal processes under certain conditions.
 The privacy rule prohibits disclosures to law enforcement made in the absence of a court-ordered warrant, subpoena, or other legal process.

 - Not only do most disclosures to law enforcement regarding abortion or other pregnancy outcomes violate HIPAA, they also put maternal and neonatal health at risk by deterring pregnant people from seeking necessary medical care.
 Such disclosures are widely opposed by leading medical organizations